CVRP/Study Guide

 International Rulings Impacting Vocational Rehabilitation

-Vocational Rehabilitation and Employment (Disabled Persons) Convention (ILO 1983)
+Vocational Rehabilitation & Employment (Disabled Persons) Convention (ILO 1983)

 International Bill of Human Rights (United Nations 1948)